This post is a summary of the March weather in New York City.

-Early this month, afternoon high temperatures tend to be in the mid-40s F (6-7 C) while early morning lows tend to me in the low 30s F (0 to -1 C).
+Early this month, afternoon high temperatures tend to be in the mid-40s F (6-7 C) while early morning lows tend to be in the low 30s F (0 to -1 C).

 As the month progresses, spring starts to grab a hold in the Big Apple as the afternoon temperatures rise into the low to mid-50s F (11-13 C) and morning lows creep up into the upper 30's f to near 40f (3-5 C).

 The highest temperature recorded this month at Central Park was 86f (30C) while the coldest ever was 3 F (-16 C).

 About 19 days this month will see sunny or at least partly sunny skies so get out and enjoy the improving weather.
-Some precipitation can be expected on about 10-11 days; however, only 2-3 days see significant amounts of 0.5 inches (13mm) or more.

 Snow can still fall in the city during March but is limited to about 2 days on average with 1 day receiving at least 1 inch (2.5 CM).